 - 0 continuing education hours are required to renew your license.

-- The average salary for barbers in Arizona is $24,760 ($11.91/hour).
-This is higher than the national average of $30,150 ($14.50/hour).
+- The average salary for barbers in Arizona is $43,260.

-- There is a predicted 6% job increase between 2018–2028 for barbers.
-This is lower than the expected national growth of 7%.
+- There is a predicted 33% job increase between 2020–2030 for barbers.

 Required to earn a barbering license